Business

 Diversified Investments

-Al-Buainain said that the Public Investment Fund has a direct role in achieving these positive results through pumping investments into various economic sectors, its partnerships with international companies, and its stimulation of promising economic sectors that were marginalized.
+Al-Buainain said that the Public Investment Fund has a direct role in achieving these positive results through pumping investments into various economic sectors, its partnerships with international companies, and its stimulation of marginalised but promising economic areas.

-In addition, there is strong non-oil GDP growth, which was confirmed by the official second-half data issued by the General Statistics Authority, and which is currently the most important due to its implications for the diversification of economic sectors and private sector growth.
+In addition, there is strong non-oil GDP growth, which was confirmed by the official second-half data issued by the General Statistics Authority.
+This is currently the most significant due to its implications for the diversification of economic sectors and private sector growth.

 Al-Buainain concluded by saying, “In general, I believe that the positive IMF report on the performance of the Saudi economy is only a true reflection of the results of the economic reforms led by Saudi Crown Prince Mohammed bin Salman through the Saudi Vision 2030,” he continued by stressing that “what has been achieved reflects positively on the Kingdom’s participation in the G20 and its contribution to achieving the group’s goals, especially regarding the files of sustainable development and renewable energy.”